Southern Europe: Geography

+The division of Europe into the cardinal directions from the geographical midpoint of Europe in Lithuania.
+The south is yellow.

 Climate

 European climate.
 Note the high diversity of Köppen-Geiger climates in the southern regions.

 Southern Europe's most emblematic climate is the Mediterranean climate, influenced by the large subtropical semi-permanent centre of high atmospheric pressure found, not in the Mediterranean itself, but in the Atlantic Ocean, the Azores High.
 The Mediterranean climate covers Portugal, Spain, Italy, the southern coast of France, coastal Croatia, coastal Slovenia, southern Bosnia and Herzegovina, Montenegro, Albania, and Greece, as well as the Mediterranean islands.
 Those areas of Mediterranean climate present similar vegetation and landscapes throughout, including dry hills, small plains, pine forests, and olive trees.